Eat Healthy Whole Foods

 - High-fiber breakfast cereals

 Once you learn which foods are healthful, you need to look at your eating habits.
-If the foods you eat are not healthy, you might want to work within your habits and current lifestyle conditions, since they are usually tough to change.
+If the foods you eat are not good for you, it's time to look at your current lifestyle conditions and habits, since they are usually tough to change.
 Consider these questions, then read on for tips to help you add more nutritious foods:

 - Do you eat because you are bored, sad, or happy?